aluxnimm/outlookcaldavsynchronizer/README.md

 ## Outlook CalDav Synchronizer ##

 Outlook Plugin, which synchronizes events, tasks and contacts between Outlook and Google, SOGo, Horde or any other CalDAV or CardDAV server.
-Supported Outlook versions are 2019, 2016, 2013, 2010 and 2007.
+Supported Outlook versions are 2021, 2019, 2016, 2013, 2010 and 2007 and Office 365 for Desktop.

 ### Project Homepage ###
 [http://caldavsynchronizer.org](http://caldavsynchronizer.org)